SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cylance.md

 ### Script Control

-The **Cylance - Script Control Dashboard** provides insights regarding scripts on your network.
+The **Cylance - Script Control** dashboard provides insights regarding scripts on your network.
 Dashboard panels provide graphs and detailed information on events, devices, interpreters, users, zones, hosts, files, and event trends.

 Script control injects into a script interpreter (responsible for the execution of scripts).
 By injecting into the interpreter, the agent is able to detect the script and script path before the script is executed.